josh-works/josh-works.github.io/_posts/2023-05-08-on-leaving-evangelicalism-and-opposing-it.md

 I experienced difficulty of many shades, because I was trying hard to fit into, and live according to, a system and regime that I thought was capable of absorbing my energy and giving me back something worthwhile, something that would justify what I was giving it.

 I eagerly pursued safety for myself, relative to caretakers around me, and with the naïvety only children can embody, tried (unsuccessfully) to obtain safety from them while maintaining an individuated sense of self.
-I clung to this regime of thought through much of my early adulthood, drafting off the fumes of my childhood.
+I clung to this regime of thought through much of my early adulthood.

 I relied on this regime of religiosity to intermediate all sorts of relationships.
 Relationships with my family, friends, and myself.
 This religieosity wasn't capable of intermediating these relationships healthfully, and I experienced pain and harm as a result, without ever understanding why the pain was so poingant, the hurt so profound, the loneliness and abandonment so bottomless.[^empty]